-A bank's earnings performance has an effect on its safety and soundness.
-A bank can retain its earnings, expanding its capital buffer, or use them to address problematic loans, potentially making the bank better prepared to withstand financial trouble.
-Losses, on the other hand, take away from a bank's ability to do those things.
+A bank's earnings performance affects its long-term survivability.
+A bank can retain its earnings, increasing its capital cushion, or put them to work addressing problematic loans, potentially making the bank better prepared to withstand economic trouble.
+However, banks that are losing money have less ability to do those things.

-Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important way to measure a bank's earnings.
-The most recent annualized quarterly return on equity for Centennial Bank was 13.14 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one widely used measure of a bank's earnings.
+Centennial Bank's most recent annualized quarterly return on equity was 12.25 percent, above the national average of 8.10 percent.

 The bank reported net income of $9.5 million on total equity of $78.4 million for the twelve months ended December 31, 2017.
 The bank reported an annualized return on average assets, or ROA, of 1.29 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.